 The PROBIGUA language school is housed in the heart of La Antigua Guatemala, 10 minutes from the central plaza and located in the shadow of its most beautiful church – the La Merced.
 Its facilities offer a pleasant and technologically well equipped learning environment.
 Classes are one-on-one, in attractive surroundings, as you can see from these photos below.
 As said, DELEhelp is PROBIGUA’s academic content provider and internet arm, so your existing study plan and methodology will seamlessly integrate.

-Historic La Antigua Guatemala was once the capital of all Spain’s imperial possessions between Panama and Mexico.
+ABOUT LA ANTIGUA GUATEMALA: Our historic little city was once the capital of all Spain’s imperial possessions between Panama and Mexico.
 With its cobbled streets and colonial architecture (well preserved, except for the many signs of the might of the region’s earthquakes!)
 La Antigua is regarded as the best-conserved colonial city in Central America and is now also the latter region’s most-visited tourist destination.

 Historic, plus scenically beautiful in its green valley among its three volcanos (Volcan Fuego is still active) as well as strikingly cosmopolitan, this little city that seems to have woken up like Rip van Winkle boasts countless excellent restaurants and attractions for its many visitors.
 La Antigua is also regarded as one of the world’s top centers for the teaching of Spanish as foreign language.
 This is thanks to the locals naturally speaking correctly, slowly, while articulating clearly and without much of an accent (the local way of speaking is due to La Antigua having been the capital and seat of the learned bureaucracy as well as of many religious orders and one of the oldest universities in all of the Americas; the locals were therefore formed in the Castilian upper-class way of speaking, unlike the lowland areas of Latin America where the Andalusian accent and tradition of rapid speech was the formative norm).